 Medicare covers the treatment of IVF for medical infertility for Australian citizens.
 If your Fertility Specialist assesses that your treatment is not for medical infertility, then you will not receive a rebate.

-You can expect a couple will generally have an out-of-pocket IVF treatment costs of between $2,800 and $3,800* for a fresh cycle and subsequent frozen cycles cost much less.
+You can expect a couple will generally have an out-of-pocket IVF treatment costs for a fresh cycle.
+Subsequent cycles in a calendar year cost much less.
 This IVF cost includes some medications, ultrasounds and blood tests, laboratory, scientist and administration fees.
 It also covers co-ordination of your cycle by your nursing team and counselling, as well as fertility specialist fees for procedures and local anaesthetic.

 It’s important to remember though when you are comparing clinics that there are many more factors that you need to consider than costs and not all clinics are the same.
-After all what really matter is that you have the best chance of taking home a healthy baby sooner.
+After all what really matters is that you're maximising your potential of having a baby sooner.

 You can find more specific detail on the costs of IVF on our Costs and Payments page.